SeisoLLC/easy_infra/README.md

 <h1 align="center">Easy Infra[structure as Code]</h1>

-easy_infra is a docker container that simplifies and secures Infrastructure as Code deployments.

 ## Getting Started

-easy_infra runs security scans in response to any Ansible or Terraform command.
+easy_infra is a docker container that simplifies and secures Infrastructure as Code deployments by running security scans prior to running IaC tools.
 It supports three main use cases:

 1. **Experimentation** by supporting interactive use and secure troubleshooting.
 1. **Continuous Integration** as a part of Pull/Merge Request validation.